zelisinho/anypoint-examples/dataweave-with-flowreflookup/README.md

 #### CreateNewSalesforceAccountFlow ####

 The [File Endpoint](http://www.mulesoft.org/documentation/display/current/File+Connector) polls the input folder for new files every ten seconds.
 When it spots a new file, it reads it and passes the content to the [Anypoint DataWeave transformer](http://www.mulesoft.org/documentation/display/current/Weave+Reference+Documentation).
 This transformer not only converts the format of the data from CSV to a collection, it automatically maps the input fields from the CSV file – company_name, company_address, etc. – to output fields that Salesforce uses in a collection.
-Each mapping earns an arrow which helps you to visualize the activity that occurs within the DataWeave transformer.

 The DataWeave also utilizes a flow lookup.
 Flow lookup accesses another flow in the application to acquire the sales region for each new account.
 DataWeave invokes the LookupSalesRegionFlow which uses the company_state data to determine into which sales region the account falls.
 DataWeave then maps this newly acquired data to the custom field in Salesforce, Region__c.